Idaho State University Undergraduate Catalog 2012-2013

 (satisfies Goal 3)

-(each of the 2 courses above satisfies Goal 12)
+(the set of 2 courses above satisfies Goal 4)

 MGT 3312 Individual and Organizational Behavior 3 cr

 HCA 3384 Human Resource Management in Health